SiceloKayisa/SiceloKayisa/README.md

 # Hi, I'm Sicelo Kayisa! 👋

-An aspiring Data Scientist with a passion for uncovering insights from data and creating models to help businesses prepare for the future.
+Data enthusiast with a passion for uncovering insights from data and creating models to help businesses prepare for the future.

 ## 🚀 About Me